Michael D. Ward: Biography

 Ward was born in Japan to an American military family.

 Ward received a B. A. (Hons) from Indiana University in 1970 where he studied with Dina A. Zinnes and John Gillespie.
-He served with the 287th Military Police (Sep) in the Berlin Brigade from 1970 to 1972.
+He served in the United States Army with the 287th Military Police Company (Separate) in the Berlin Brigade from 1970 to 1972.
 Subsequently, he earned a Ph.D. in political science from Northwestern University in 1977.
 He wrote his dissertation on the political economy of inequality which was later published as The Political Economy of Distribution: Equality Versus Inequality.

 He was the Gordon Scott Fulcher Research Fellow where he worked with Harold Guetzkow from 1977 to 1979.
 He then joined the Science Center Berlin, working with Karl Wolfgang Deutsch and others for two years building a global political model.
 After leaving the Science Center, he was appointed Associate Professor of political science at the University of Colorado in 1981, where he was Director of the Center for International Relations.
 He later moved to the University of Washington in 1997 where he was a founding member of the Center for Statistics and the Social Sciences, serving on its executive board for a decade.
 In 2009, he joined the faculty of Duke University, and established wardlab which was focused on conflict predictions.
 At the time of his death he was an emeritus professor at Duke University, an elected fellow of the Society for Political Methodology, and an affiliate professor at the University of Washington.